Creative Writing BA (Hons) module details

 This module is focused on the history and development of English from its beginnings to the present day and beyond.
 The module will examine theories about the origins of language, and use English as a case study to show how languages change over time.
 You will examine the history of English through the close study of texts chosen from the full range of the language's history; including early Celtic languages and Anglo-Saxon.
 The vexed question of language 'decay' will also be addressed and you will consider the various ways English is evolving in a globalised, IT-saturated world.
 You will examine differences between varieties of English spoken within the UK and globally and reflect on how such differences impact on communicative interaction.

-Linguistic Report, 40%: You will write a report of up to 750 words describing some linguistic data and its relevance to the history of the English language.
+Linguistic Report, 40%: You will write a report describing some linguistic data and its relevance to the history of the English language.

 Group Presentation, 60%: You will deliver a fifteen-minute group presentation reporting on the findings of a small-scale research project on different varieties of the English language.